tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 website-generator system.

 ## Make a simple website
-The point was to make a website, so start putting stuff up somewhere.
+You wanted a website, so start putting stuff up on the web in whatever way is easy.

 I wound up with a list of links before I had nicely structured files, so I just put that up.
 It went through many incarnations, but here are a few.

+* A bunch of files that I edited manually
 * SmugMug photo gallery thing
-* A bunch of files that I edited manually
+* More files that I edited manually
 * Pages generated from that 60-page LaTeX book with [HeVeA](http://hevea.inria.fr/) and a hacky shell script